Caledonian Railway 264 Class: Smokey Joe

 Smokey Joe is a model steam locomotive based on the 264 which has been in the Hornby Railways range since 1983 and has been highly popular, being regarded as a "permanent fixture" by the company.
 A 'starter'-level engine, it has also been the centrepiece of an eponymous train set in the Hornby range.
 The model was featured in the main Hornby Range up to 2010 and was moved into the entry-level "RailRoad" range in 2011.

 Hornby's model has been in the Hornby range since 1980, initially in Caledonian Railway blue.
 The simplified 1983 "Smokey Joe" version omits the wire handrails that had been present on earlier variants.
 According to the 2011 Hornby Handbook, the model was originally launched as a "character" locomotive inspired by a Glaswegian engine which had "Smokey Joe" scrawled on its tank in chalk, an effect the model tries to replicate.

 The actual number 56025 was an early 264 class built in 1890 and for its working life was primarily based at St Rollox Works, where it was the works shunter until its withdrawal in 1960.
 The livery of the model is based upon the mixed traffic livery of British Railways, black with red and white lining.
 Photographs of the original 56025 from 1955 show that instead of the graffiti, the engine had a lined saddle tank with an early British Railways "cycling lion" crest and, unlike the model, an enclosed footplate (as a works shunter, it would not have required a large quantity of coal).
 Most other members of the class were unlined black with an open footplate.

 The model is powered by a small, 12 V "HP motor" of the same type as used in Scalextric slot cars, as well as the Hornby models of the British Rail Class 06 and GWR 101 Class.
 As a result, the locomotive has drawn complaints from some hardcore railway modellers that the motor is too fast for the engine to be realistic, with poor low-speed response.
 As a result, it is usually regarded as a children's toy or a beginners model, rather than a model for the serious collector and modeller.
 It does not come with DCC capability, although can be converted.

+To commemorate Hornby's anniversary a special edition of Smokey Joe was released in 2020 featuring enhanced decoration and reinstated handrails along the saddle and the rear of the cab for the first time since 1983.
+This edition was limited to 2000 models.